 Automated external defibrillators are portable devices that deliver an electric shock through the chest to the heart.
 They are used to treat someone who is suffering from sudden cardiac arrest.
-Phillips Heart Start Onsite M5066A is the predominant make and model of AED installed at the VCOM Auburn campus.
+Phillips Heart Start Onsite M5066A will be the predominant make and model of AED installed at the VCOM Auburn Campus.
 Features of the Phillips Heart Start Onsite M5066A include: